 You end up getting emails that look like this.
 We have the email.
 The email is going to be the subject line closing.
 Then here, we just have a very, very, very short email body.
 It ends up working out.
 It just automatically gets pushed up into the message center.
 Here, we have “Are you in?”
 Then we have “Today’s the last day to join us here,” “Are you in?”
 Blah, blah, blah, features and benefits.
 Then we have “Every module has been painstakingly put together,” and so on.
 All of your email copy’s already created and then you end up just editing and firing it out.

 That’s the idea for all of the sequences in place.
 Then in terms of sequences, there’s a lot of different ones.
 So we have the flash sales and single physical products and blog sequences, lead magnet sequences.
 A lot of different stuff you can end up playing with.

-Check the AXIS app if you want or you can write email copy on your own, either way.
-It takes a lot longer to write email copy your own.
-Where I discovered this was, I mean, I was probably writing 50 to 70 emails a day about four years ago when Sebastian was little.
-I discovered that email copy between offers is very much the same, so I was like, "Well, if we build a piece of software for it, then I can just edit stuff that's already working as opposed to not."
-That's where the inspiration for it and then the CRM was built around it and everything else.
+Check the AXIS app if you want or you can write an email copy on your own, either way.
+It takes a lot longer to write an email copy your own.
+Where I discovered this was, I was probably writing 50 to 70 emails a day.
+It was about four years ago when Sebastian was little.
+I discovered that the email copy between offers is very much the same.
+I was like, “Well, if we build a piece of software for it, then I can just edit stuff that’s already working as opposed to not.”.
+That’s where the inspiration for it and then the CRM was built around it and everything else.

 If you have any questions at all, send me a message inside the group or on the Facebook page.
 Go to doneforyou.com/start and book a call with my team and we can look at marketing automation, email copy, sales funnels, the whole deal.